April 26, 2022 / News

 - We hope you will come by Links Bridge during the pickup period for each selection, as we enjoy your company and will often have members-only events on these dates that feature the selected wines, wines still to come, or both, and keep you informed about what’s going on at Links Bridge Vineyards.

 - If you’re unable to be here during the pickup period, we’ll hold the wine for you until you can come by.
-Or, should you instruct us to do so, we will ship the selection to you at your expense.
+Or, should you instruct us, we will ship the selection to you at your expense.

-The pickup weekend for this selection is Saturday-Sunday May 1-2 (11am-6pm).
-Come on by anytime during that weekend to enjoy a complimentary tasting of the four wines, together with a small collection of complementary foods, plus a little “cheersing.”
-Of course, if you are unable to come during the pickup weekend, we will hold your selection until you are able to be here.
+The pickup weekend for this selection is Saturday-Sunday May 7-8 (11am-6pm).
+(If you are unable to come during the pickup weekend, we will of course hold your wine selection until you are able to be here.)

-The deadline date for requesting substitutions, additions, etc. is: Saturday April 24.
+The deadline date for requesting substitutions, etc. is Monday, May 2.

 3. How to Join the Links Bridge Wine Club